-The Senior Years curricula for industrial arts were originally prepared for Grades 10 to 12.
-Half-credit versions of the Grades 9 and 10 curricula have been identified for those schools that prefer to provide half-credits; however, students may only earn either a half or a full credit at each grade level within the same subject area.
-Grade 9 programming is derived from the existing middle years/junior high curriculum for Grade 9.
-New course titles have been identified for the industrial arts unit-credits.
+The Senior Years industrial arts curricula includes full- and half-credit courses in Grades 9 and 10.
+Half-credit versions of the Grades 9 and 10 curricula have been identified for those schools that prefer to provide half-credit courses; however, students may only earn either a half or a full credit at each grade level within the same subject area.
 All Senior Years courses are eligible for unit-credit funding.
 Details are found on page 12.